upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/Pythoncode.rst

-Installation and general remarks
+Installation and General Remarks
 ================================

-Following is an introduction to the Pythoncode written for th OMG toolbox.
+In the following, an introduction to the Python code written for th OMG toolbox is presented.

-Installation and requirements
+Installation and Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is recommended to install OMG via pip: